 Take a look at the FRA website www.fellrunner.org.
 It lists around 178 junior and 550 senior races affiliated to the association and is an excellent port of call for race related information.

 The FRA organise a Junior Fell Running Championship, which consists of 6 top quality races throughout the year.
 The individual championship is open to all FRA members – if you complete 4 races you get a free T-shirt.
 Complete all 6 and you get a hoodie.
 None members can still compete in these races but they will not be included in the championship.
 Junior FRA membership is £8 per year.

-The club participates in the Mid Lancs Cross Country League.
-It is an Association of Athletics Clubs in the North West of England, set up to provide competition in Cross Country and Track & Field for athletes from the region.
-Please visit www.midlancs.org.uk, for more details.
+The Mid Lancs League is an Association of Athletics Clubs in the North West of England, set up to provide competition in Cross Country and Track & Field for athletes from the region.
+Please visit www.midlancs.org.uk for more details.

 Each fixture has a full programme for Junior Members:

 Parkrun is a series of 5k runs held on Saturday mornings in areas of open space around the UK.
-They are open to all and free and easy to take part in.
+They are open to all, free and easy to take part in.

-Check out their website for further information www.parkrun.org.uk.
+Check out their website for further information at www.parkrun.org.uk.